 Facelifts are an elective surgery and are therefore not covered by most insurance companies.
 Cost is broken down into several different factors: the surgeon’s fee, the facility fee, anesthesia, medications, surgical garments, medical tests and more.
 They generally cost at least several thousand dollars.
-This exact costs vary depending on the details of the procedure best suited your needs.
-We will share costs with your during consultation.
+This exact costs vary depending on the details of the procedure best suited to your needs.
+We will share costs with you during your consultation.

 How do I choose the best Facelift surgeon for my upcoming facial rejuvenation?

 When making the decision for a facial rejuvenation, it is vital to choose the best Facelift surgeon available.
 While any doctor can cut and suture, not all surgeons will posses an eye for aesthetic beauty; a vital quality when trying to attain natural looking Facelift results.
 Make sure your surgeon is Board-Certified in facial plastic surgery, and has a long history of performing a variety procedures on the face and neck.
 Look through your surgeon’s before and after photos, to get an idea of his skill and style; if you are happy with his previous work, you are more likely to be pleased with your results.
 The best Facelift surgeon will sit down with you and develop an individualized surgical plan to achieve your facelift goals.